Yura-S/aws_dotnet/README.md

 FRONTEND - locates in s3 bucket. pairs with domain by route53. uses api to connect with backend

-BACKEND - locates in EKS cluster. runs in 3 pods behind load balancer. creates using dockerhub image
+BACKEND - locates in EKS cluster. runs in 3 pods behind load balancer which paired with api by route53. creates using dockerhub image

 DATABASE - locates in RDS. its postgre